mkt80/pkoPreview/_posts/2022-09-23-PechoRock.md

 title: 2022 Pecho Rock Fun Paddle
 description: Pale Kai wraps up the race season with paddle-out, raffle, silent auction, and luau.
 A shoutout to our many sponsors.
 Click here for more.
 categories: Event
-image: assets/images/2022 Pecho Fun Day/ShortStart.jpg
+image:
 ---

+<iframe width="1109" height="624" src="https://www.youtube.com/embed/RZgSrb9B2Ec?loop=1&autoplay=1" title="2022 Pale Kai Pecho Fun Run" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 On Saturday, September 23rd, Pale Kai Outrigger celebrated the end of our race season with our Second Annual Pale Kai Fun Paddle - An opportunity for Pale Kai, select guest clubs and paddlers, and their families to join us for an informal paddle, raffle, silent auction, and